Mileage Tracker

 What is the IRS standard mileage rate?

-The IRS standard mileage rate is a per-mile rate set by the IRS that you can use to calculate the deductible costs of operating your vehicle for business purposes.
+The IRS standard mileage rate is a per-mile rate that taxpayers can use to calculate the deductible cost of operating a vehicle for business purposes.
 For 2025, the rate is $0.70 per mile.
-This rate covers gas, maintenance, insurance, and depreciation.
+This rate covers gas, maintenance, insurance, depreciation, and most other vehicle-related costs, making it a simple alternative to tracking actual expenses.

 What qualifies as business mileage?

-Business mileage includes trips to meet clients, travel between work locations, trips to the bank or post office for business, attending business conferences, and picking up supplies.
-It does NOT include your regular commute from home to your main office.
+Business mileage includes trips to meet clients, travel between work locations, trips to the bank or post office for business purposes, attending conferences, and driving to pick up supplies.
+It does NOT include your regular commute from home to a primary office.

 Can I deduct my commute to work?

-No, your regular commute from home to your primary workplace is not deductible.
-However, if you work from home and drive to a client site or secondary work location, that mileage is typically deductible.
-Consult a tax professional for your specific situation.
+No, your regular commute from home to your primary workplace is not deductible under IRS rules.
+However, if you work from home and drive to a client site or a secondary work location, that mileage typically qualifies as a business deduction.
+Consult a tax professional if you're unsure whether a trip qualifies.

 Is this mileage calculator free?

-Yes, this mileage calculator is completely free with no signup required.
-Log unlimited trips, calculate your deductions, and export your data without paying anything.
+Yes.
+This mileage calculator is completely free to use.
+You can log unlimited trips, calculate your deductions, and export your mileage log without paying anything or creating an account.

 What records do I need to keep for mileage deductions?

-The IRS requires you to keep a log that includes: the date of each trip, your destination, the business purpose, and the miles driven.
-This calculator helps you track all of this.
-Export your log regularly and keep it with your tax records.
+The IRS requires a log that includes the date of each trip, your destination, the business purpose, and the number of miles driven.
+This calculator captures all of those fields.
+Export your log regularly and store it with your tax records.

 It depends on your situation.
 The standard mileage rate is simpler and works well for most people.
-The actual expense method requires tracking all vehicle costs (gas, insurance, repairs, depreciation) and calculating the business-use percentage.
-Compare both methods or consult a tax professional to see which saves you more.
+The actual expense method requires you to track all vehicle costs—gas, insurance, repairs, depreciation—and calculate the business-use percentage.
+Compare both methods or consult a tax professional to determine which saves you more.